Enoch Powell: National figure

-'Rivers of Blood' speech
+1968 "Rivers of Blood" speech

-The Birmingham-based television company ATV saw an advance copy of the speech on the Saturday morning, and its news editor ordered a television crew to go to the venue, where they filmed sections of the speech.
+After the Birmingham-based television company ATV saw an advance copy of the speech on the Saturday morning, its news editor ordered a television crew to go to the venue, where they filmed sections of the speech.
 Earlier in the week, Powell said to his friend Clement 'Clem' Jones, a journalist and then editor at the Wolverhampton Express & Star, "I'm going to make a speech at the weekend and it's going to go up 'fizz' like a rocket; but whereas all rockets fall to the earth, this one is going to stay up."

-The separation between patriotism and racism and between nationalism and separatism remains of some controversy even today.
-Powell has remained a controversial and yet prominent figure and has been cited by Nigel Farage as his "political hero."

 Powell was renowned for his oratorical skills and his maverick nature.
-On 20 April 1968, he gave a speech in Birmingham in which he warned his audience of what he believed would be the consequences of continued unchecked mass immigration from the Commonwealth to the UK.
-Above all, it is an allusion to the Roman poet Virgil towards the end of the speech which has been remembered, giving the speech its colloquial name:
+On 20 April 1968, he gave a speech in Birmingham in which he warned his audience of what he believed would be the consequences of continued unchecked mass immigration from the Commonwealth to Britain.
+Above all, it is an allusion to the ancient Roman poet Virgil towards the end of the speech which has been remembered, giving the speech its colloquial name:

 The Times declared it "an evil speech", stating, "This is the first time that a serious British politician has appealed to racial hatred in this direct way in our postwar history."

 The main political issue addressed by the speech was not immigration as such, however.
-It was the introduction of the Race Relations Act 1968 (by the Labour Government at the time), which Powell found offensive and immoral.
+It was the introduction of the Race Relations Act 1968 (by the Labour government at the time), which Powell found offensive and immoral.
 The Act would prohibit discrimination on the grounds of race in certain areas of British life, particularly housing, where many local authorities had been refusing to provide houses for immigrant families until they had lived in the country for a certain number of years.

 One feature of his speech was the extensive quotation of a letter he received detailing the experiences of one of his constituents in Wolverhampton.
 The writer described the fate of an elderly woman who was supposedly the last White person living in her street.
 She had repeatedly refused applications from non-Whites requiring rooms-to-let, which resulted in her being called a "racialist" outside her home and receiving "excreta" through her letterbox.
+Powell's critics suspected him of fabricating some of his stories, and days after the speech Ann Dummett said she'd recently heard a story in which "almost every circumstantial detail was the same" as Powell's, except the widow was in London.
+More recent research has identified incorrect details within the story.